Parallel Image Processing using the Accelerator: The Basics

 The Accelerator is designed for fast and reproducible data processing.
 Typical application data is composed of text strings and numbers, but the Accelerator can work efficiently with any kind of binary data, such as images or sound files.
 In this post we will have a look at batch processing of large quantities of images.
 The focus will be on

 parallel processing, i.e. how to make most use of the computer hardware to save execution time, and

 reproducibility, i.e. how to associate results (output) to specific input data and source code.

 We will use a simple example to show how to make best use of the Accelerator’s capabilities.
-More advanced examples, such as neural network inference, will be discussed in an upcoming post.
+More advanced examples, such as neural network inference on image data, will be discussed in an upcoming post.

 Parallel Image Processing Example

 A simple example is that of creating image thumbnails (i.e. downscaled copies) of a large set of (larger) images.
 The figure below depicts conversion from a 4k video frame down to a size that is more reasonable for a neural network to operate on